Laravel-Backpack/docs/6.x/upgrade-guide.md

 **You're done!
 Good job.** Thank you for taking the time to upgrade.
 Now you can:
 - thoroughly test your application and your admin panel;
 - start using the [new features in Backpack v6](/docs/{{version}}/release-notes);
+- install a new theme, by running `php artisan backpack:require:theme-tabler` or `php artisan backpack:require:theme-coreuiv4`; but please make sure you've followed [Step 22](#step-22) first, otherwise your menu items will not look good;